 Cara and Abi love making films and tellling stories.
 Both worked in broadcast television for over 10 years before setting up in business together.
 They are self-confessed geeks who love getting their hands on the latest kit.

-After studying Philosophy, Politics and Economics at Oxford University, Cara spent a few years in social and political research before moving into television.
-Between 1997 and 2008 she filmed, produced and directed documentaries for the BBC and Channel 4 and also spent time working on the BBC’s Newsround.
+After studying Philosophy, Politics and Economics at Oxford University, Cara spent a few years in social and political research before moving into television, working mainly for the BBC and Channel 4.
+For over 10 years, she filmed, produced and directed documentaries with the occasional foray into reality television.

 Abi’s early training ground was with Jeremy Isaacs Productions.
 She went on to film, produce, direct and edit promos and short films at CNN International.
 She left to become a freelance film maker in 2008.
 She is co-founder of the award winning campaign Pinkstinks.